Fertilization is the union of male and female gametes to produce a zygote. There are several steps of fertilization. They are described below.

 In this type, there is a wide stylar canal and the inner epidermis itself assumes the function of the nutrition and conduction of the pollen tube, as in the Papaveraceae, Aristolochiaceae, Ericaceae, and many monocotyledons.

 In this type, the canal is surrounded by a rudimentary transmitting tissue of two or three layers of glandular cells, as in several members of the Cactaceae.

 In this type, illustrated by Datura and Gossypium, there is no open channel but instead a solid core of elongated and richly protoplasmic cells through which the pollen tube grows downward in order to reach the ovary.

-After arriving at the top of the ovary, the tube enters the ovule following different ways.
-These ways to enter the ovule each has a different name.
+After arriving at the top of the ovary, the tube enters the ovule in different ways.
+These ways to enter the ovule each have a different name.

 - Porogamy: Through the micropyle

 - Chalazogamy: Through the chalaza.
 E.g. Casuarina and members of Amentiferae.

 - Mesogamy: Through funiculus or integument.
 E.g. Cucurbita, Alchemilla.

 - May vary in same species.
 E.g. Epilobium, Brassica oleracea.